tannazma/prework/README.md

 ```

 ## Final Thoughts

-I know the projects needs more validation and more work on that, but I hope that is enough to be a prework.
+I acknowledge that the project needs further validation and work, but I hope it's sufficient to qualify as prework.

-I hope you understand all my notes here, otherwise you can always ask me if some parts of that is not clear to you :)
+If you don't understand any of my notes, feel free to ask for clarifications. :)